 Call the Police

-The first thing you should do whenever you are in a car accident is call the police.
+The first thing you should do whenever you are in a car accident is to call the police.
 Even if you think you are not injured or if the damage is minimal, call the police.
 If you are too injured to call the police, ask a bystander or someone in your car to call the police for you.

 Calling the police at an auto accident scene is helpful for a number of reasons.
 The first reason to call the police is safety.
 The police will put out flares, turn on their lights, and secure the scene to prevent further crashes and injuries.
 The second reason is car accident documentation.
 Oftentimes the police will take statements, photograph the scene, and issue tickets.
 Documentation of an accident is important when it comes time to deal with the insurance company.
-The third reason to call the police immediately is medical attention.
+The third reason to call the police immediately is for medical attention.
 The police will survey the scene and request ambulances or fire trucks to the scene if needed.

 Seek Medical Care